Specific Guide to Buying Property in France

 hand, a French citizen can finance 100% of the purchase price of the real estate in question.

 The final agreement in the real estate sales transaction is what is known as the acte de vente (which roughly translates as the final deed for sale).
 This agreement

 is to be signed in front of an official notaire.

 Property Abroad always recommends using a

-Solicitor or Lawyer when considering any guide to buying property in France
+Solicitor or Lawyer when considering any property purchase in France

 View our buyers guide here >